Are you suffering with lower back pain that radiates to your front or stomach?

 What Causes Pain to Radiate From the Lower Back to the Stomach?

 There are many reasons as to why you may experience stomach pain along with back pain, some involving back problems, stomach disorders, or even psychological issues.

 There are a variety of gastro-intestinal problems that can directly relate to any lower back pain you might be having as well.
 Inflammation of the colon, or colitis, is very often associated with lower back pain.
 Irritable bowel syndrome or various inflammatory bowel diseases like ulcerative colitis and Crohn’s disease can also be the culprits for persistent back pain.
 Often, these will present themselves with back pain associated with abdominal pain and symptoms involving discomfort or dysfunction in the intestinal tract and stomach.
-Symptoms such a diarrhea, stomach cramps, constipation, gas, and bloating will typically appear, signaling a problem with bowel habits and digestive function.
+Symptoms such a burning back pain, diarrhea, stomach cramps, constipation, gas, and bloating will typically appear, signaling a problem with bowel habits and digestive function.
 Often time, constipation can cause back pain.